I wonder if you can tell me more about this trinket pot. I think it

 I’ve just started

 collecting Hornsea and I thought the Home Decor on your site looks great.
-Any idea where I can get any
+Any idea where I can get

-plus Slipware, Elegance and other Studiocraft?
+any plus Slipware, Elegance and other Studiocraft?

 I found my vases in all the usual places - Flea Markets, Car Boots, eBay and Antique Fairs.
 The Hornsea Society meetings are often useful places to pick up unusual pieces.
-To join, look on: http://www.hornseacollector.co.uk/
+To join, look on: http://www.hornseapottery.co.uk/

-In trying to find Hornsea Pottery on-line I was amazed to
+In trying to find Hornsea Pottery on-line I

-in business?
+Are they still in business?
 Is the factory museum/shop still open in Hornsea?

 and the Collectors Society is thriving.
-To join look at: http://www.hornseacollector.co.uk/
+To join look at: http://www.hornseapottery.co.uk/

 I wondered if you might be able to help me understand Hornsea pottery a little better, as I am a complete novice.
 I inherited 3 pieces of 'Fauna' and I have since purchased 3 more.
 The problem is that one of them is marked as Hornsea pottery 'Royal' and the others are marked Eastgate pottery Withernsea.
 They are both 'Fauna' and look the same although the one marked Eastgate is slightly smoother and less detailed.
 Has Eastgate any connection with Hornsea as I was sold the Eastgate pieces as 'Hornsea'.
 I am a little confused and would appreciate any help.